Preparing For PSAT Mathematics

 - Number and Operations (20–25%)

-For detailed information about PSAT Math Prep, see the information available on the College Board website: http://professionals.collegeboard.com/testing/psat/prep/section/math.
+For detailed information, check with the College Board website: http://professionals.collegeboard.com/testing/psat/prep/section/math.

 How to Prepare for PSAT Math Sections

-You must be fundamentally strong in order to tackle the Math questions in PSAT.
+You must be fundamentally strong in order to tackle the Math questions.
 You do not need to remember every Math formulae because the basic geometric formulas will be included in the test booklet.
-The Math section in the PSAT test comprises the following types of questions:
+The Math section comprises the following types of questions:

 An important aspect of answering questions in the Math section is that you must read all the answer choices carefully, rather than rushing through them.

-For more information about the multiple-choice type of questions in the Math sections, see http://www.collegeboard.com/student/testing/psat/prep/multi/multi.html.
+For more information about the multiple-choice type of questions in this section, see the following website: http://www.collegeboard.com/student/testing/psat/prep/multi/multi.html.

 - Student-Produced Response Questions (Grid-Ins): Student-produced response questions do not include any answer choices, unlike the multiple-choice questions.
 The answer sheet includes grids, wherein you need to enter your answer by marking oval grids.
 The questions might also have more than one correct answer.
 In addition, there are no deductions for incorrect answers.
-Make sure that you know about the gridding rules before taking the PSAT test.
+Make sure that you know about the gridding rules before taking the test.
 Convert all the mixed numbers to improper fractions before gridding your answer.
 This enables you to be careful while gridding your answer.
-For more information about the student-produced response type of question in the Math sections, see http://www.collegeboard.com/student/testing/psat/prep/gridins/gridins.html.
+For more information about the student-produced response type of questions, see the following website: http://www.collegeboard.com/student/testing/psat/prep/gridins/gridins.html.

-The primary aim of the Math section in the PSAT test is to assess your ability to use Math concepts in new situations.
+The primary aim of the Math section is to assess your ability to use Math concepts in new situations.
 Thus, the questions are mostly application-oriented, which will highlight your knowledge about the subject.
-Remember that you do not have to answer every question in the booklet in order to do well in the PSAT test.
-However, your PSAT Math prep must be done well so that you are confident of scoring above-average scores in the Math section.
+Remember that you do not have to answer every question in the booklet in order to do well in the test.
+However, your preparation must be done well so that you are confident of scoring above-average scores in the Math section.